vastutsav/AWS-SAA-Notes/README.md

   - no manual intervention
   - not for scaling
   - Multi-AZ free
+  - *Multi AZ keeps the same connection string regardless of which database is up.
+Read Replicas imply we need to reference them individually in our application as each read replica will have its own DNS name*
 - Vertical and horizontal Scaling
   - dynamically increased - automatically scaled
   - have to set Maximum Storage Threshold (maximum limit for DB storage)